Games, mobile processes, and functionss -- alternating, concurrent, and well-bracketed semantics: Background

 In the grammar of abstractions, ${\rmmm K}$ is a constant, used to write recursive definitions.
 Each constant ${\rmmm K}$ has a defining equation of the form ${\rmmm K} \defeq \bind{\tilx} P$, where $\bind{\tilx} P $ is name-closed (that is, without free names); $\tilx$ are the formal parameters of the constant (replaced by the actual parameters whenever the constant is used).
 Replication could be avoided in the syntax since it can be encoded with recursion.
 However its semantics is simple, and it is a useful construct for encodings, thus we chose to include it in the grammar.

 \ifcutLMCS Sometimes, we use $\defi$ as an abbreviation mechanism, to assign a name to an expression to which we want to refer later. \gj{Is this use of $\defi$ used anywhere?} \fi

-An {application redex} $\app{((\til x) P)}{\til a}$ can be normalised as $P \subst {\til x}{\til a}$.
+An {application redex}, that is, a term syntactically of the form $\app{((\til x) P)}{\til a}$, can be normalised as $P \subst {\til x}{\til a}$.
 An agent is \emph{normalised} if all such application redexes have been contracted.
 Although the full application $\app {\rmmm K}{\til a} $ is often convenient, when it comes to reasoning on behaviours it is useful to assume that all expressions are normalised, in the above sense.
-Thus in the remainder of the paper \emph{we identify an agent with its normalised expression}.
+Thus in the remainder of the paper \emph{we identify an agent with its normalised expression}. \reviewComment{does this include recursive definitions?
+In which case, are normalized expressions infinite?} \reviewCommentDS{Answer: no, only expressions of that syntactic form are modified.
+Recursive definition are only unfolded via rule {\trans{con}} pf Figure 1.
+This kind of normalisation is a (finite) syntactic simplification; it is not mandatory, however it sometimes simplifies structural reasoning on processes.
+We have rephrased a bit the sentence.}

 Since the calculus is polyadic, we assume a \emph{sorting system}~\cite{Mil91} to avoid disagreements in the arities of the tuples of names carried by a given name and in applications of abstractions.
 Being not essential, it will not be presented here.
 The reader should take for granted that all agents described obey a sorting.